thisstillwill/Lucid/README.md

 # Lucid
-Files and WebGL hosting for the game Lucid
+Files and WebGL hosting for the game Lucid, created in the Unity game engine

 Builds: <br/>
 (Dropbox)